garrettwrong/cuTWED/README.rst

 The original TWED algorithm is ``O(n^2)`` in time and space.
 This algorithm is roughly ``O(n * n/p)`` in time for p (CUDA) cores.
-Most importantly, cuTWED is linear in memory, requiring storage for roughly ``6*nA + 6*nB`` elements.
+Most importantly, cuTWED is linear in memory, using storage for roughly ``6*nA + 6*nB`` elements.

 In the process of understanding the dynamic program data dependencies in